-The Best Keto Red Velvet Cupcakes are fluffy, buttery, and moist.
-They are perfect topped with a luscious cream cheese frosting.
+These Keto Red Velvet Cupcakes are ultra fluffy, buttery, and moist.
+Learn how to make grain-free red velvet cupcakes topped with a luscious sugar-free cream cheese frosting.

 I top the red velvet muffins with generous amounts of homemade sugar-free cream cheese frosting, and they become heavenly.
 So pretty and perfect for Christmas, New Year’s Eve, and even Valentine’s Day.